FedeMaguire/TradingBot-Web-App/README.md

 from keys import api_key, api_secret
 ```
 # Charts:
-The charts are created using the matplotlib and mplfinance libraries and loaded to the GUI as JPG files every time a new event is scheduled.
 - # Libraries:
 ```
 import numpy as np
 import pandas as pd
-import matplotlib.pyplot as plt import seaborn as sns import mplfinance as mpf
+import matplotlib.pyplot as plt import seaborn as sns
 ```